 A robot is a robot, right?
 An automation solution is an automation solution, right?
-Well, not quite, and in fact a delineation is quickly being drawn within the RPA industry between two breeds of automation which companies can deploy simultaneously to create a unified, integrated RPA platform.
+Well, not quite, and in fact a delineation is quickly being drawn within the Robotic Process Automation (RPA) industry between two breeds of automation which companies can deploy simultaneously to create a unified, integrated RPA platform.

 Just as certain industry marketplaces become more connected and complex, the automation solutions necessary to cut through this complexity also take on a more nuanced or intricate approach.
 This is perhaps evidenced most clearly by the relationship between unattended and attended automation and how these two strains of RPA work synergistically for increased productivity and efficiency across the entire office.

 While unattended and attended automation do work in concert across a versatile platform, each brand of RPA solution encapsulates different elements of automation for different purposes.
 Before we can understand how unattended and attended automation function in a cohesive model, let’s first define and realize the value of each automation structure individually and then investigate how, where, and why they work in conjunction.

 Understanding unattended automation hinges on the concept of automation without human intervention - or, at the very least, as little human intervention as possible given the scenario or context.
 Actions in unattended automation are self-triggered by the automation robots themselves and work is completed continuously in a batch-mode model that allows automation software to carry out actions on a 24/7/365 basis.

 Additionally, unattended automation can be accessed remotely via a number of interfaces or platforms, and administrators can view, analyze, and deploy scheduling, reporting, auditing, monitoring, and modification functions in real-time within a centralized hub.
 This means employees have a greater capacity for collaboration and communication within an automation platform, which can help break down functional and communication silos in a cross-organizational manner.